fabriziosalmi/blacklist-scripts/README.md

-# linux-open-proxy-blackhole
-Block thousands of known open proxies, malware and phishing hosts on Linux hosts

 # blacklists

+Block open proxies, malware and phishing sites on Linux hosts.
+Please check script files for any modification.
+All reporters are welcome, MR too :)

 ## open proxies